-- 1. Part B (middle of second page of B): The State of Connecticut requires both parent and doctor signatures to authorize administration of the medications entered on each line. - 2.
+- 1. Part B2: The State of Connecticut requires both parent and doctor signatures to authorize administration of the medications entered on each line. - 2.
 Part C (lower right): Provider must sign and date the form in the spaces provided.
 A "stamped" signature is not acceptable.
 Double check for the DATE!